 Not familiar with quince?
 It's a hard fruit that looks sort of like a cross between an apple and a pear.
 Most varieties you can't eat raw, only cooked.
 They cook up pink and have a wonderful sweet floral aroma.
 Like apples and pears, they're in season during the fall.

-- 2 strips (1/2 inch by 2 inches each) of lemon peel (only the yellow peel, no white pith)
+2 strips (1/2 inch by 2 inches each) of lemon zest (only the yellow peel, no white pith)

-- About 4 cups of granulated sugar, exact amount will be determined during cooking
+About 4 cups granulated sugar, exact amount will be determined during cooking

 To serve, cut into squares or wedges and present with Manchego cheese.
 To eat, take a small slice of the membrillo and spread it on top of a slice of the cheese.
 Store by wrapping in foil or plastic wrap, an keeping in the refrigerator.

 Note: The first time I made this the top part set, but the bottom had not.
 To fix, I emptied the quince paste into a large pyrex bowl and put in the microwave.
 I cooked it on high in 5 minute increments for 20 minutes.
 During the last minute one of the edges started to caramelize and turn brown.
 This you don't want to have happen, as the caramelized parts destroy the flavor, but in this case it was a good indication that the rest of the quince paste was ready.
 I discarded the browned parts and returned the rest to a newly lined baking dish.
 Back into the oven for an hour and it was done to perfection.